Extra juice for Yankees in series vs. Astros

 “Do I think there’s extra juice?
 Maybe, because we understand how good of a club they are and these guys went through such an epic series with them,” Boone said before Sunday night’s game against the Angels.
 “But . . . we realize it’s April.”

-The AL West-leading Astros are off to a good start (19-10) and brought a two-game lead over the Angels and Mariners into Sunday night’s game.
+The Astros (19-10) are two games ahead of the second-place Mariners in the AL West standings.
 Adding pitcher Gerrit Cole, a Yankees trade target, in the offseason improved an already stellar rotation.

 “Oh, man, they’re really, really good,” Boone said.
 “They pitch so well.
 Their whole rotation are guys who can shut you down on any given night.
 Defending world champs, but in a lot of ways they feel like they might even be a better club than last year.
 So they’re a load.”